Back to top

 Turn left onto Bear Valley Road, then turn right onto Limantour Road and follow it over the ridge to the beach.
 It's about a 20-minute drive from Point Reyes Station.

 Restrooms, picnic tables, water, and an outdoor shower are available in near the parking area.
 No food is available, so bring your own snacks and lunch.
 Wood beach fires are allowed with permits, available at the visitor center or from rangers.
+The nearby Limantour Lodge offers family rooms with bunk beds and access to a kitchen and common areas.
+Reservations must be made in advance.

 Weather can be quite unpredictable out in Point Reyes, so the usual layered clothing and sun protection are a must.
 This is one of the few beaches in Point Reyes that's OK for swimming, but no lifeguard is on duty, so enter the water at your own risk.
 While Limantour Beach doesn't have the sneaker waves and rip currents that make the other Point Reyes Beaches unsuitable for swimming, water temperatures can be extremely cold.